andrewscwei/react-static-starter-kit/README.md

 # Build for prod
 $ npm run build

-# Analyzes the size the generated bundle(s) and displays a visual report in the default browser
-$ npm run build --analyze

 # Builds the app but skips all HTML/CSS/JS compressions
 $ npm run build --raw
 ```